ST10260507/POE_INSY7314/README.md

         	cd POE_INSY7314

       2. Set Up the Backend API:
          - Navigate to the API folder (e.g., src/api).
          - Run dependency installation: [Your API Dependency Command, e.g., npm install].
          - Update the MongoDB Connection String and configure HTTPS/SSL settings in the API configuration files.
          - Run the server: [Your API Run Command].

       3. Set Up the Customer Portal (React Frontend):
          - Navigate to the client folder (e.g., src/client/customer-portal).
          - Install dependencies: npm install.
          - Update the API base URL in the environment configuration to point to your secure (HTTPS) API endpoint.
+      4. Set up the EMployee Portal (React Frontend):
+         - Navigate to the employee folder
+         - Install dependencies: npm install
+         - Update the API base URL to point to your secure (HTTPS) API endpoint.

-      4. Database Initialisation (MongoDB):
+      5. Database Initialisation (MongoDB):
     	- Ensure the MongoDB instance is running and accessible via the connection string defined in the API.
-    	- The application will typically create collections upon the first interaction, but schema indexes should be pre-defined for performance and security.

-      5. Build and Run:
+      6. Build and Run:
     	- In the React directory, run: npm start.
     	- The secure Customer Portal should open in your browser, accessing the backend via HTTPS.